MicrosoftDocs/biztalk-docs/biztalk/core/how-to-import-biztalk-settings-using-settings-dashboard.md

 8. In the **Import Results** tab, check the import status of the Group, Host, and Host Instance settings, and then click **Finish** to complete the import operation.
 All the imported source environment settings are applied to the destination environment.

      ![Import Results](../core/media/importsettings-importresults.gif "ImportSettings_ImportResults")

+## Export the BizTalk group, host, and host instance settings

+1. In the **BizTalk Server Administration Console**, expand [!INCLUDE[btsBizTalkServerAdminConsoleui](../includes/btsbiztalkserveradminconsoleui-md.md)], right-click **BizTalk Group**, and then click **Settings**.

+2. In the **BizTalk Settings Dashboard** dialog box, click **Export**.
+The **Save As** dialog box appears.

+3. Browse to the location where you want to save the current BizTalk settings.
+Enter the filename, select the type as XML format, and then click **Save**.

+> [!IMPORTANT]
+>  We do not not recommended manually updating the exported XML file.
+When you import an updated XML file to a production environment, the import process might fail due to some data type mismatch or other errors introduced by manual editing.

 ## See Also
  [Using Settings Dashboard for BizTalk Server Performance Tuning](../core/using-settings-dashboard-for-biztalk-server-performance-tuning.md)